 The bus/taxi driver shall:

-4. if it is determined that the student requires assistance, do so and contact the dispatcher immediately to indicate the location of the incident and to request that the principal (or designate) be available to meet the student upon arrival at the school or the parent upon arrival at the bus stop or that emergency services be dispatched.
+- if it is determined that the student requires assistance, do so and contact the dispatcher immediately and provide their exact location and to request that the principal (or designate) be available to meet the student upon arrival at the school or the parent upon arrival at the bus stop or that emergency services (EMS) be dispatched.

 The dispatcher shall:

-1. confirm with the bus driver the time, nature and location of the incident;
+- confirm with the bus driver the time and location of the incident;

-1. remain in contact with the bus operator;
+- remain in contact with the bus/taxi operator;

 The school principal (or designate) shall: